 \section{Introduction}

 Let $\F_q$ be a finite field of order $q$ and characteristic $p$, and let $\ell$ be a prime different from $p$.
 In the $\ell$-modular representation theory of finite groups such as $\gl_n(\mathbb{F}_q)$, the importance of tools such as Brauer theory and Deligne--Lusztig varieties is well-established \cite{fong_srinivasan, dipper_james}.
-In this paper, we investigate a different tool, analogous to a construction in the local Langlands program for $p$-adic groups: gamma factors.
-While they first arose in the context of complex representations, they have been fruitful in studying mod-$\ell$ representations of~$\gl_n(\mathbb{Q}_p)$ (\cite{helm_moss_converse, moss}).
+In this paper, we investigate a different tool, inspired by a construction in the local Langlands program for $p$-adic groups: gamma factors.
+While gamma factors first arose in the context of complex representations, they have been fruitful in studying $\ell$-modular representations of~$\gl_n(\mathcal{F})$, where $\mathcal{F}$ is a $p$-adic field with residue field~$\F_q$ (\cite{helm_moss_converse, moss}).